xperseguers/t3ext-image_autoresize/Documentation/Index.rst

 	:Description:
 		Simplify the way your editors may upload their pictures: no complex local procedure needed, let TYPO3 resize down their huge pictures on-the-fly during upload (or using a scheduler task for batch processing) and according to your own business rules (directory/groups).
+Features an EXIF/IPTC extractor to ensure metadata may be used by the FAL indexer even if not preserved upon resizing.

 	:Keywords:
 		image, resize, upload